 Ingredients notes

-- Flavors – pilaf has wonderful savory flavors to it.
+- Aromats– pilaf has wonderful savory flavors to it.
 Flavors of garlic and onion.
-You can use garlic powder and onion powder or use fresh minced garlic and fine diced yellow onion in the recipe.
+You can use garlic powder and onion powder or use fresh minced garlic and fine-diced yellow onion in the recipe.
+If using fresh onion and garlic, sauté first in olive oil until fragrant then add vermicelli and rice to sauté in it.

 - Stock – I always make rice pilaf with chicken or vegetable stock.
 If you are a fan of beef stock, go ahead and use it.
 Water will work fine too but highly recommend stock for extra flavors.